caltechlibrary/datatools/reldate.1.md

 ## RELATIVE WEEK DAYS

 You can calculate a date from a weekday name (e.g. Saturday, Monday, Tuesday) knowning a day (e.g. 2015-02-10 or the current date of the week) occurring in a week.
 A common case would be wanting to figure out the Monday date of a week containing 2015-02-10.
 The week is presumed to start on Sunday (i.e. 0) and finish with Saturday (e.g. 6).

 ~~~
-    {app_name} --from=2015-02-10 Monday
+    reldate --from=2015-02-10 Monday
 ~~~

 will yield